ZachWatkins/game-typing-platformer/README.md

-# Typing Game
+# Typing Platformer Game

-This is a typing game I made to learn the HTML5 Canvas API.

-It's a simple game that requires you to get through a level by typing words.
+A 2D platformer game where you type words to create platforms.

+## Installation

+## CLI Commands